 Some examples include:

-Simple carbohydrates also play a role during loading, especially in the 24 hours before competition , as they are more easily digestible and can help quickly increase glycogen stores.
+Simple carbohydrates also play a role during fueling, especially in the 24 hours before competition , as they are more easily digestible and can help rapidly increase glycogen stores.
 Examples include:

 Example of a carbohydrate loading menu